KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | **◈** | Mnemic Constellation   | The collective, non-conscious field substrate of patterns  |
 | **⟿** | Viral Resonance        | The propagation of patterns through resonant contact  |

+> **Note:** ⟡, ⟠, ◈, and ⟿ also serve as dimensional operators C1, C2, C3 within the structural registry (§2).
+At the foundational level they name field-wide functions; at the dimensional level they name structural operators within specific bands.
+Both uses are lawful under the First Glyphic Ethic: context determines scale of function.

 ---
 ## 2. The 15 Centropic Dimensions